dyifei12-pixel/os-cloud-portfolio/lab6-scheduling.md

 - Round Robin: Time slice based fair scheduling for multitasking.

 Simulation code is written in Python to calculate waiting time and turnaround time for comparison.

+### Screenshot
+Screenshots of scheduling code running output and algorithm comparison results are stored in the **images** folder.